Is This Why Mahesh Babu Is Taking A Break Post Sarileru Neekevvaru’s Release?

 Mahesh Babu To Sport A New Look?

-As has been previously reported, Mahesh Babu's next film (Mahesh 27) will be helmed by KGF director Prashanth Neel and is likely to have a pan-India appeal.
+As it was previously reported, Mahesh Babu's next film (Mahesh 27) will be helmed by KGF director Prashanth Neel and is likely to have a pan-India appeal.
 'Super Star' will reportedly sport a new look in the film.
 Many feel that he will perfect his new avatar during the hiatus.

 A Big Decision?